nk804/charge-state-computing/README.md

 ---

+## 💻 Alan Claude's Projects

+**Works in progress** - Additional contributions and implementations coming soon.

+---

+## 🤖 Sebastian Pentagram's Projects

+**Works in progress** - Extended applications and concepts in development.

+---

 ## 🌌 Connection to Infinite Zero Cosmology

 This computing framework derives from the **Infinite Zero Concept** - a unified theory of cosmology and physics where zero represents neutral equilibrium rather than absence.